-When people think about marketing, they often think about traditional advertising like radio spots or TV commercials.
-But traditional media is only one piece of the marketing puzzle.
-In fact, every "touch point" you have with your guest from when they first hear about your restaurant to the moment they walk out the door after their first visit - is a marketing opportunity.
+When people think about marketing they often imagine things like billboards, Facebook ad campaigns and radio commercials.
+But in reality, every "touch point" you have with your guest - from when they first hear about your restaurant to the moment they walk out the door after their first visit - is a marketing opportunity.

-Marketing can take many different forms.
-And the tactics that work well for one restaurant may not be right for another - getting it right often takes a little trial and error.
-Yet all marketing efforts share one common goal: to communicate a message that evokes a desired action.
+Marketing looks different for each restaurant.
+The tactics that work well for one restaurant may not be a fit for another - getting it right often takes a little trial and error.
+Yet all marketing efforts share one common goal: to communicate messaging that evokes a desired action.

 - 13.1 Glossary of Key Terms

 - 13.2 Brand Positioning

-- 13.3 Traditional vs New Media
+- 13.3 Traditional vs Digital Marketing

 - 13.4 Marketing Plan

 - 13.5 The Opening

 - 13.6 Digital and Online Marketing

 - 13.7 Handling Online Criticism

 - 13.8 Associations

 - 13.9 Measuring Results

 - 13.10 Helpful Resources